dsouths/PROJECT---3/README.md

 <h2>Intro</h2>

 I have created a WORLD CUP 22 edition of the classic game Hangman, which utilizes Python, with the purpose of the project to showcase the skills I have learned in the latest Code Institute module, Python.
 The game choses a word/country at random from the predetermined list of words/countries (playing in the World Cup 22), then replaces the letters with ~ and the player/user has a number of turns to pick the correct letters & then guess the word before the final hangman stage.
-The goal of the game is to entertain the user & challenge them to guess the correct letters and ultimately correct country playing in the world cup 22..
+The "goal" of the game is to entertain the user & challenge them to guess the correct letters and ultimately correct country playing in the world cup 22..

 <h2>UX</h2>